gjsify/ts-for-gir/README.md

                          odules                         [array] [default: ["*"]] -g, --girDirectories   GIR directories
                                        [array] [default: ["/usr/share/gir-1.0"]]
-  -o, --outdir           directory to output to   [string] [default: "./@types"] -e, --environments     javascript environment
+  -o, --outdir           Directory to output to   [string] [default: "./@types"] -e, --environments     Javascript environment
-                      [array] [choices: "gjs", "node"] [default: ["gjs","node"]] -i, --ignore           modules that should be ignored    [array] [default: []] -b, --buildType        definitions generation type
+                      [array] [choices: "gjs", "node"] [default: ["gjs","node"]] -i, --ignore           Modules that should be ignored    [array] [default: []] -b, --buildType        Definitions generation type
-                             [string] [choices: "lib", "types"] [default: "lib"]
+                             [string] [choices: "lib", "types"] [default: "lib"] -t, --moduleType       Specify what module code is generated.
+                     [string] [choices: "esm", "commonjs"] [default: "commonjs"]
-      --pretty           prettifies the generated .d.ts files
+      --pretty           Prettifies the generated .d.ts files
                                                        [string] [default: false]
   -v, --verbose          Switch on/off the verbose mode [string] [default: true]
-      --ignoreConflicts  Do not ask for package versions if multiple versions ar e found                       [string] [default: false] -p, --print            print the output to console and create no files [string] [default: false]
+      --ignoreConflicts  Do not ask for package versions if multiple versions ar e found                       [string] [default: false] -p, --print            Print the output to console and create no files [string] [default: false]
-      --configName       name of the config if you want to use a different name [string] -d, --exportNamespace    Export all symbols for each module as a single entity u sing ES6 export default       [string] [default: false] -n, --noComments       Do not generate documentation comments [string] [default: false]
+      --configName       Name of the config if you want to use a different name [string] -d, --useNamespace     Export all symbols for each module as a namespace [string] [default: true] -n, --noComments       Do not generate documentation comments [string] [default: false]